znsio/specmatic-order-ui-react/README.md

 # React Jest UI Component Testing with Specmatic
-This project demonstrates stubbing APIs with Specmatic by leveraging their OpenAPI sepcifications in Jest UI Component Tests.
+This project demonstrates stubbing APIs with Specmatic by leveraging their OpenAPI specifications in Jest UI Component Tests.

 ## Install dependencies
 ```npm install```